 With Airbnb, you can fill that empty space in your home, and fill that empty spot in your wallet with more than a little spare change.

-Be sure to check out this guide, “How To Be An Airbnb Host: Beginners Guide” if you’re considering becoming a First-Time Airbnb Host.
+Be sure to check out an Airbnb hosting guide if you’re considering becoming a first-time Airbnb Host.

 12. Start A Blog and Earn Money from Home

 Is it hard to start a blog and grow it?

 The hardest part is getting yourself to just do it.
 Once you create your blog, you’ll actively work towards growing it and it’ll grow to become a new passion or hobby you have in life.